Keyang/node-csvtojson/readme.md

 * delimiter: delimiter used for seperating columns. default: ","
 * quote: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing. default: " (double quote)
 * trim: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
+* checkType: This parameter turns on and off weather check field type. default is true.
+See [Field type](field-type)

 # Parser
 CSVTOJSON allows adding customised parsers which concentrating on what to parse and how to parse.